Meowhal/osu-ahr/README.md

 > make 5-6* | auto host rotation
 ```

-*Note: You can also run your bot on discord.
+*Note: You can also run your bot on Discord.
 See the [Discord Integration](#discord-integration) article for details.*

 ## Bot Configuration